yale1995/yale1995/README.md

 **Universidade Federal do Rio Grande do Norte - UFRN**

 * Mechanicall Engineering
-* Bachelor Science and Technology
+* Bachelor of Science and Technology

 ## Skills